simalexan/s3-lambda-markdown-to-html-s3/README.md

-# S3 Bucket -> Lambda (Pandoc Conversion) -> S3 bucket
+# S3 Bucket -> Lambda (Pandoc Convert Markdown to DOCX) -> S3 Bucket

 ## Description

-This is a serverless component consisting of:
+This is a serverless component that takes uploaded Markdown files from one S3 Bucket, converts them to Microsoft Word DOCX and uploads to another S3 Bucket.
+It contains:

-- an S3 Upload Bucket that accepts files.
+- an Input S3 Bucket that accepts files.

-  - `toEmails`, Array of strings, that represent all the emails you want to send an email to,
-  - `subject`, a string representing the subject of the email
-  - `message`, a string representing the message of the email, can be either HTML or regular text It also accepts two optional ones: `ccEmails` and `replyToEmails`, both of Array of strings type.

-- a Lambda that sends an email to one or more specified email addresses.
-Also, depending if the `message` is in a Text or HTML format, it will send it in either of those formats.
-The `toEmails`,`ccEmails`, and `replyToEmails` parameters must be of Array type.
+- a Lambda that takes the Markdown file from the Input S3 bucket, converts it to a Microsoft Word DOCX and uploads it to the Output one

-- an S3 Results Bucket that receives files.
+- an Output S3 Bucket that receives files.

 It's a Nuts & Bolts application component for AWS Serverless Application Repository.

 ## Deployment Parameters

-This component has two CloudFormation deployment parameters:
+This component has one CloudFormation deployment parameter:

-- `FromEmail`, a required parameter, represents the email sender.
-Must be a SES verified email.
-If you attempt to send email using a non-verified address or domain, the operation results in an "Email address not verified" error.
-- `CorsOrigin`, an optional parameter, where you can restrict access to only specified domains.
+- `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
+By default its 60 seconds.

 ## Latest Release - 1.0.0